 Lachlan Soper also appreciates that cycling affords him another way to stay active and healthy for his family—it even provides another way to spend time with his children.
 His three children, aged six to ten, are an active bunch.
 They spend the majority of their days jumping on the trampoline, perfecting their flips, playing tennis, swimming, and generally doing anything they can as long as it’s outside.
 As a group, Lachlan and his children take regular rides through bike paths around Sydney Harbour, around it’s lakes and coastline.

-Professionally, Lachlan is a general practitioner and also works as a VMO in emergency medicine, general medicine, and paediatrics as the sole doctor in the hospital in rural communities.
+Professionally, Lachlan Soper is a general practitioner and is currently working at Avenue Road Medical Practice.
+Soper also worked as a VMO in emergency medicine, general medicine, and paediatrics as the sole doctor in the hospital in rural communities.
 He graduated with his medical degree in 2000 and earned his FRACGP (Fellowship of the Royal Australian College of General Practitioners) in 2006.
 As a father three times over, he enjoys the full spectrum of patients that being a general practitioner offers.
 He works with newborns and their parents to patients in their golden years of life.
-For Lachlan Soper, being referred to by a client as, “My family’s GP,” is a great honour and blessing.
+For Dr Lachlan Soper, being referred to by a client as, “My family’s GP,” is a great honour and blessing.